gabiblack/bobs-bagels/BOBS.md

 # User Stories

 As a manager
-I want to identify supermarket items by SKU's
 So that I can have an inventory
+I want to store item SKU's and prices

 As a customer
-I want to save money
+So I can save money
-So I make use of special offers
+I want to use special offers

+As a manager
+So I can know my stock
+I want to be able get all the information on an item